nopalm/node-rest-api/README.md

 # A Simple Application with MERN Stack

-config your mongoDB with .env file in my case i'm using DATABASE_URL for get my url mongoDB
+config your mongoDB with .env file inside backend folder in my case i'm using DATABASE_URL inside of my .env file for get my url mongoDB

 ## how to use
 Go to inside each folder backend and client